Captured Knights were always

 you were patriotic and could be trusted) was prima facie evidence

 of treason and it was considered treason.
-King Henry had
+King Henry V had

 suddenly become extremely expendable due to his sudden unimportance to

 them.
-In fact he feared they might see him as standing in their way of
+In fact he feared that they were about to see him as standing in their way of

 getting their own castle.